youdie323323/js-confuser-cff-deobfuscator/README.md

 </details>

-Open `output/deobfuscated.js`, and you finally got the deobfuscated code.
+Open `output/deobfuscated.js`, and you will have the deobfuscated code.

 ## Limitation

-You can't deobfuscate, if original un-obfuscated code has branches or similar (especially, in block to control-flow flat)
+You cannot deobfuscate code if the original unobfuscated code has branches or similar structures

-**Will support later**
+**Will be supported later**